dpotucek/strojarina/README.md

 - Mollweide equation verification for mathematical accuracy
 - Comprehensive input validation and error handling
 - Area and perimeter calculations
+- Height calculations to any side using formula: height = (2 × area) / base

+### General Triangle Calculator
+- Calculate any triangle from three parameters (sides/angles)
+- Support for: three sides, two sides + angle, one side + two angles
+- Law of sines and cosines implementation
+- Triangle type detection (right, isosceles, equilateral)
+- Mollweide equation verification for all triangle types
+- Heron's formula for area calculation
+- Height calculations to all three sides with validation

 ## Docker Usage